 The economy of wares: the value of a wooden spoon

-Ideally, I’d sell wooden spoons and bowls directly, person to person, and the value of a wooden spoon would be common knowledge.
-Buyers could handle things, see some of the process, chat, sign up for a class, build relationships — and burn less fossil fuel….
-In the meantime, however, most folks start by looking for a price.
-How do I determine what’s right and fair?
-Scott and Helen Nearing famously reduced their economy to a simple equation: 4 hours a day for “bread labor” (which included selling produce from their farm, among other cash activities), 4 hours a day for “cultural labor” and the rest for cooking, eating, sleeping, cleaning, etc. Similarly, I can give about half of every day to earning money.
-I know how much cash I need to make in a year, so I divide for my hourly rate.
-My magic number is somewhere between $20 and $40 per hour, but in fact, most of my prices are pretty arbitrary, based on who’s buying, what I think I can get, how much I care about the piece, and how long I have to make the sale.
-With more luck, it all works out.
+Scott and Helen Nearing famously reduced their economy to a simple equation: 4 hours a day for “bread labor” (which included selling produce from their farm, among other cash activities), 4 hours a day for “cultural labor” and the rest for cooking, eating, loving, sleeping, cleaning, etc. Similarly, I can give about half of every day to earning money.
+I have made a practice of keeping my living expenses low, and know how much cash I need to make in a year, so I divide for my hourly rate.
+My magic number is (still!) somewhere between $25 and $60 per hour, but prices can be arbitrary, based on where I’m selling, who’s buying, what I think I can get, how much I care about the piece, and how long I have to make the sale.
+With luck, it all works out.
 (So far, so good….)

-For me, the value of wares oscillates, not between two poles so much as between two wholly different scales.
+The value (as opposed to price) of wares oscillates, however, not between two poles so much as between two wholly different scales of value.
 The first scale is Village Value; it rules, because it follows the laws of nature.
-Then there’s the currently dominant consumer economy which, because it works against nature, must either destroy it — or die.
+Then there’s the currently dominant consumer economic scale which, because it works against nature, will either destroy it — or die.

-So I try (as best I can, w/in the confines of “the economy”) to live by village rules: no clock, no timecard, everything you do takes work and it all feeds you, whether with food or beauty.
-To price things, I have to calculate how much money I need and how much time I have to earn it.
-But, since it’s all work and all pleasure, I somehow have to calculate what I spend taking care of kids, marriage, homestead, garden, and community.
+So I try (as best I can, w/in the confines of “the economy”) to live by village values: no clock, no timecard, everything you do takes work and it all feeds you, whether with food or beauty.
+Yes, prices are based on how much money I need and how much time I have to earn it, but I do not separate work and pleasure.
+Instead, I have to balance the needs of family, homestead, garden, and community.
 In the village, every one of these has equal importance; it’s not scale with a top and a bottom, but a circle.

-My wife and I have had pretty good success applying village principles at home: we and our two teenage sons live well and happily below the US poverty line, and have more time and freedom than most folks.
-My wife grows a lot of food in the garden, makes the best bread, tends a flock of laying hens, raises meat birds, etc. I built our home, maintain it and the rest of the infrastructure, help in the garden, and earn the cash.
-We are lucky enough to live in a state that provides decent health insurance at no cost to poor folk.
-(If we earn over the income limit, the insurance line item either exceeds our food expenses, or we pay a lot to get very little coverage.)
-We do what we can to minimize the environmental damage we incur — tho it’s no where near “sustainable.”
-(The only cultures that were truly sustainable (IMO) didn’t burn fossil fuels, didn’t separate art and science, etc. ad nauseam…).
+My family and I had pretty good success applying village principles at home: we supported the family and raised kids well and happily below the US poverty line.
+We had more time and freedom than most folks.
+My partner tended the garden and hens, raised meat birds, made the best bread, etc. I built and maintained our home and the rest of the infrastructure, helped in the garden, and earned the cash.
+The state provided decent health insurance at no cost to poor folk.
+(If we went over the income limit, the insurance line item either exceeded our food expenses, or we paid a lot for minimal coverage.)
+We did what we could to minimize the environmental damage we incurred, tho it was no where near “sustainable.”
+(The only cultures that were sustainable (IMO) didn’t burn fossil fuels, didn’t separate art and science, etc. ad nauseam…).

 There is, I hope, an alternative:

-Perhaps a wooden spoon can serve as an object lesson, a story, an example, a reminder of the village we’ve lost — and a marker of the way back.
-But in order to do that, I can’t just carve the spoon and put it up for sale: I have to have a conversation, a relationship, an understanding with the person on the other end of the transaction.
-I have to be able to give them the whole story, the whole gift, not just the spoon or the bowl.
+Perhaps a wooden spoon can serve as an object lesson, a story, an example, a reminder of the village we’ve lost — and a guidepost on the way home.
+But in order to do that, I can’t just carve the spoon and put it up for sale: I have to have a conversation, build a relationship, develop an understanding with the person on the other end of the transaction.
+We have to share a common story, a whole circle of gifts, not just a transaction of spoon or bowl for money.

-I have a a pen pal in Toronto who I met online because we share interests in ovens, fire, food, and community.
+I have a a pen pal in Toronto who I met thru common interests in ovens, fire, food, and community.
 We both recognize the loss of village value, and we’re both engaged in the work of re-building.
 She’s bought some spoons from me, and I’ve always been happy to sell them to her cheap, because she uses them, gives them away so others can enjoy using them — and because she and her husband have gifted me many valuable stories.
 Tho we’ve never met in person, I think we have a shared understanding of beauty.
-For her, and for the village, I can accept responsibility for the oil drilled, spilled, and burnt, and the resulting debt to nature — because the exchange feeds us (maybe me more than her) in ways that our own villages can’t (yet) — and because I trust that we are similarly engaged in the challenge of trying to repay unpayable debts.
+Because the exchange feeds us (maybe me more than her) in ways that our own villages can’t (yet) — and because I trust that we are similarly engaged in the challenge of trying to repay unpayable debts — I can accept responsibility for the oil drilled, spilled, and burnt, and the resulting debt to nature incurred by the long-distance exchange (still, there is guilt and grief there…).

-When she got the last shipment, she wrote and said she felt she’d underpaid.
+When she got the last shipment of spoons, however, she wrote and said she felt she’d underpaid.
 I was working on this essay, and sent her a draft, and a note:

 Her first response was a much larger amount of cash from paypal, which instantly raised in me all kinds of anxiety about fairness and fetishism.
 Then she wrote a note of her own: